Wildlife of Jordan: Wildlife of Aqaba

-Aqaba's gulf is rich with marine life, around 500 - 1000 species of fish inhabit the gulf, many of which are residents, like lion fish and octopus, while others are migratory, appearing mostly during the summer, such as the worlds fastest fish, the sailfish, as well as the worlds largest fish, the whale shark.
-The gulf of Aqaba is known for its variety in biodiversity and is home to marine mammals and reptiles who also inhabit the gulf, which include species such as hawksbill sea turtles, green sea turtles, bottlenose dolphins and risso's dolphins.
-A number of predatory shark species inhabit Aqaba's gulf as well, however over fishing and pollution are a threat sharks of Aqaba are facing.
-Sharks of the Aqaba gulf are mostly deep water sharks which include tiger sharks, thresher sharks, oceanic whitetip and a small number of reef sharks.
-The shortfin mako shark is the most common shark caught by fishermen in Aqaba, which is also the world's fastest shark, locally known as "Qasaf/قصف", whereas whale sharks have the most common sightings, locally known as "Battan/بتان".
-Most shark species pose no threats to human beings, attacks are extremely rare and are usually a result of miss identification.
-Conservationists are working hard to protect Aqaba's shark population.
+The Gulf of Aqaba is rich with marine life, around 500 to 1000 species of fish inhabit the gulf, many of which are residents, like lion fish and octopus, while others are migratory, appearing mostly during the summer, such as the worlds fastest fish, the sailfish, as well as the worlds largest fish, the whale shark.
+The Gulf of Aqaba is home to marine mammals and reptiles, including hawksbill sea turtles, green sea turtles, bottlenose dolphins and risso's dolphins.
+A few predatory shark species inhabit the gulf as well, including tiger sharks, thresher sharks, oceanic whitetip and reef sharks.
+The shortfin mako shark is the most common shark caught by fishermen, locally known as "oasaf/قصف", whereas whale sharks are the most common sighted ones.
+Most shark species pose no threats to human beings, attacks are extremely rare and are usually a result of misidentification.

+In 2018, a blue whale was spotted in the gulf.

-Divers commonly stumble upon yellowmouth moray eels, napoleon wrasse, frogfish, spanish dancer, groupers, barracuda, clownfish, eagle rays, bluespotted ribbontail rays, as well as other members of the sting ray family and many other colourful and exotic species.
+Divers commonly sight yellowmouth moray eels, Napoleon wrasse, frogfish, Spanish dancer, groupers, barracuda, clownfish, eagle rays, bluespotted ribbontail rays, as well as other members of the sting ray family.

-The gulf of Aqaba hosts more than 390 bird species including migratory birds such as the greater flamingo, great white pelican and the pink-backed pelican.
+The Gulf of Aqaba hosts more than 390 bird species including migratory birds such as the greater flamingo, great white pelican and the pink-backed pelican.